-The candidates on no-transit light curves which the model identified with scores above 0.9 identified in no-transit light curves will be scrutinized in future research.
-Among the high score candidates, we have conducted follow-up verification and three have been verified as true candidates which will be reported in the followup paper.
+The candidates on \rt{non-transit} light curves which the model identified with scores above 0.8 identified in \rt{non-transit} light curves will be further examined in our follow-up investigation. \rt{Our simulation results indicated that CNN scores of 0.76, 0.8, and 0.9 correspond to true-positive rates (TPR) of 90\%, 96\%, and 98\%, respectively.
+Based on these findings, we selected 0.8 as the threshold for this test.
+For the validation of real candidates, we implemented a pipeline comprising a series of rigorous verification tests.
+This validation procedure led to the identification of five promising candidates, which will be elaborately discussed in our upcoming follow-up paper.}

+\rt{Fig.~\ref{fig:real_usp_nt_false_positive} illustrates the high-probability (probability greater than 0.9) false positives detected by the GPFC method.} \rt{In our analysis of 1,437 Kepler light curves, we identified several false positives: 10 due to sinusoidal signals, exemplified by KIC 9642292 in plot A, and 32 resulting from longer-term stellar variation, as illustrated by KIC 10717220 in plot B. Additionally, two cases showed significant noise from unrelated sources, represented by KIC 5621125 in plot C. These 44 false positives were manually vetted and subsequently discarded.
+Looking ahead, we anticipate that such false positives could be automatically filtered out in future work through improved pre-processing procedures, eliminating the need for manual intervention.}

+\rt{In contrast, plot D (KIC 9963524) and plot E (KIC 5640085) present transit-shaped signals; however, given the noisy nature of the light curves, these detected signals are subjected to further False Alarm Probability (FAP) checks in the verification process.
+This process, which operates without human intervention, aims to eliminate most of the false positives originating from extraneous sources (such as exemplified in plot D and E).
+The details of this verification process will be discussed in our forthcoming discovery paper.}